makrai/notes/zellers18-swag-advers-grounded-commonsense-emnlp.md

   * e.g. "she opened the hood of the car," humans
   * what might come next ("then, she examined the engine").
 In this paper, we
 * grounded commonsense inference,
-  * unifying natural language inference and commonsense reasoning.
-We present
+  * unifying natural language inference and commonsense reasoning
   * 113k multiple choice questions about a rich spectrum of grounded situations
 * To address the ... challenges of the annotation artifacts and human biases
   * Adversarial Filtering (AF), a novel procedure that constructs a de-biased